Rocky landscape on the west coast of the Oga Peninsula ©Oganavi

 "Oni no Tawara Korogashi" is a road made of brown rocks resembling rolled rice sacks sandwiched between pinkish rocks. © National Federation of Geological Survey Associations

-"Oni no Tawara Korogashi" is a strangely shaped rock formation at Cape Nagakute, a little south of Nyudozaki along the coast.
-A brownish path stretches out towards the sea through the middle of the pink rock formation.
-It looks exactly like the traces left by an ogre rolling a rice bale.
+"Oni no Tawara Korogashi" (Demon's Rice Bale Rolling)is a unique rock formation located at Nagakute Cape, a short distance south along the coast from Nyudozaki.
+A brownish path stretches out towards the sea through the middle of a rocky area covered with pinkish rocks.
+It truly looks like the path a demon used to roll rice bales.

-granite, formed about 90 million years ago when magma slowly cooled and solidified deep underground , making it the oldest rock found on the Oga Peninsula.
-The dark rock above the pink rock is volcanic breccia, formed about 70 million years ago when magma cooled rapidly and broke down into small, sharp, angular rocks that then rejoined to form larger chunks.
-The brown rock path basalt , formed about 21 million years ago when erupted magma cooled.
+formed about 90 million years ago when magma cooled slowly deep underground and solidified.graniteThey are the oldest rocks found on the Oga Peninsula.
+The dark rocks on top of the pink rocks arevolcanic breccia,formed about 21 million years ago whenbasalterupted magma cooled.

 At Oni no Tawara Korogashi, you can witness the rare sight of rocks from three different eras, when the Japanese archipelago was still part of the Eurasian continent, all in one place